openstack/keystoneauth/doc/source/using-sessions.rst

 Major Version Discovery and Microversion Support
 ------------------------------------------------

-In OpenStack the root URLs of available services are distributed to the user in an object called the Service Catalog, which is part of the token they receive.
+In OpenStack, the root URLs of available services are distributed to the user in an object called the Service Catalog, which is part of the token they receive.
 Clients are expected to use the URLs from the Service Catalog rather than have them provided.
 The root URL of a given service is referred to as the